Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 690 should perform quite a bit faster than the Radeon RX 560 in general. (explain)
+Memory BandwidthThe Geforce GTX 690 should in theory be a lot faster than the Radeon RX 560 overall. (explain)

-Texel RateThe Geforce GTX 690 is a lot (approximately 211%) more effective at texture filtering than the Radeon RX 560. (explain)
+Texel RateThe Geforce GTX 690 will be quite a bit (about 211%) better at texture filtering than the Radeon RX 560. (explain)

-Pixel RateThe Geforce GTX 690 will be a lot (about 211%) more effective at AA than the Radeon RX 560, and will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe Geforce GTX 690 should be much (approximately 211%) better at AA than the Radeon RX 560, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison